SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```@example tut2
 nonspecies(rn_with_volume)
 ```
-giving two state variables, always internally ordered by species and then
+giving two unknown variables, always internally ordered by species and then
 nonspecies:
 ```@example tut2
-states(rn_with_volume)
+unknowns(rn_with_volume)
 ```

 `rn_with_volume` could then be extended with constraint equations for how `V(t)`